mac-comp127/registrar-solution/README.md

     - The course is no longer on the course list of that student.
     - The student is no longer on the roster for the course.
     - The student is no longer on the waitlist for the course.
+    - All the invariants above still hold, including the rule that if a course is not full, its waitlist is empty.
     - Hint:
         - Study the `public Student.enroll()` and internal `Course.enroll()` methods.
         - One calls the other.
 Which calls which?